axtux/fuzzer/README.md

 message is shown containing converter return code, converter error message and filename where this input file has been saved.

+The output files given by the crashes are stored in the crash folder.

 # Generation based fuzzer

 Usage